Sweet Escape: Fernandina Fantastic Fudge

 Discovered by European explorers during the 1500s, it appears Fernandina is experiencing a national media renaissance.

-Southern Living further describes their “favorite Fernandina Beach spots” — noting Elizabeth Pointe Lodge as “favorite inn,” Le Clos “best place for dinner,” and mentions Centre Street highlights: the Palace Saloon, French Market Antiques, and Fernandina Fantastic Fudge.
+Southern Living further describes their “favorite Fernandina Beach spots” — noting Elizabeth Pointe Lodge as “favorite inn,” Le Clos “best place for dinner,” and mentions Centre Street highlights: the Palace Saloon and Fernandina Fantastic Fudge.

-While the Southern Living magazine article does not have photos included of their individual best spot picks within Fernandina, Amelia Island Living is filling in the visuals from our extensive collection of local photos (all photos shown here were taken by W. B. Lawson).
+While the Southern Living magazine article does not have photos included of their individual best spot picks within Fernandina, Amelia Island Living & Travel is filling in the visuals from our extensive collection of local photos.

-The fort is not the only attraction, though.
-Gorgeous Atlantic coast beachfront, a half-mile-long fishing pier, campground, hiking and biking trails, make the sprawling State Park one of the best places on the island to enjoy nature and the outdoors.
-Additional visuals of Fort Clinch State Park can be viewed on Amelia Island Living’s FACEBOOK page.
-Watch a Fort Clinch video with highlights in our TRAVEL GUIDE page about Fort Clinch.)
+The historic fortress is not the only attraction, though.
+Gorgeous beachfront on the Atlantic Ocean, Cumberland Sound and Amelia River are a favorite spot of fishermen and beachcombers.
+There are riverfront and oceanfront campgrounds, plus hiking and biking trails.
+This sprawling State Park is the best, most natural setting on the island to enjoy nature and the outdoors.
+Find out lots more, watch a Fort Clinch video with highlights in eMagazine’s TRAVEL GUIDE page about Fort Clinch.)

 So, why does Southern Living Magazine “love” Fernandina Beach?
 In their words, Fernandina is “unpretentious and patient.”